Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 Is ethnic rhinoplasty more expensive than conventional rhinoplasty?

 The cost may be slightly higher when there is a need for rib cartilage harvesting, as this adds surgical time and technical complexity.
-But in most cases, using septal and auricular cartilage, the investment is similar to that of a conventional rhinoplasty.
-The exact amount is defined during the consultation, after a complete evaluation.
+But in most cases, using septal and auricular cartilage, the cost is similar to that of a conventional rhinoplasty.
+The exact amount is determined during the consultation, after a complete evaluation.

 Can I have ethnic rhinoplasty if I have already had fillers in my nose?